How to Help a Hash Addict

 - Do I need more hashish to get the same effects that I once got from smaller amounts?

-- Do I feel irritable, jittery, slightly nauseous, headachy or nervous if I have not used hashish for a day or two?
+- Do I feel irritable, jittery, slightly nauseous, headachy or nervous if I have not used it for a day or two?

 - Have I ever used hashish for a longer period of time or in greater amounts than I originally wanted to?